Colombian culture

 Soccer

-Colombia’s national sport, both to encourage and to play itself.
-On a match day of the national team, you can see Colombians walking around during the day already proudly wearing the national shirt.
+Soccer is Colombia’s national sport, very popular to watch and to do yourself.
+On a match day of the national team, you can see Colombians walking around during the day, already proudly wearing the national shirt.
 The cafes are bustling during matches and there is passionate cheering.
-Icon of Colombian soccer is Carlos Valderrama, with his blond hair a household name at home and abroad.
+Icon of Colombian soccer is Carlos Valderrama, easily recognizable by his blond hair.
 Current soccer heroes include James Rodriguez, Radamel Falcao and Juan Cuadrado.

 Baseball